STAT545-UBC-students/hw08-katiezinn/README.md

 ## **The features I added to the app are as follows:**

-1) Add an image of the BC Liquor Store to the UI.
+1) Add an image of the BC Liquor Store to the UI. :heavy_check_mark:
-2) Experiment with packages that add extra features to Shiny, I used shinythemes.
+2) Experiment with packages that add extra features to Shiny, I used shinythemes. :heavy_check_mark:
-3) Allow the user to search for multiple alcohol types simultaneously, instead of being able to choose only wines/beers/etc.
+3) Allow the user to search for multiple alcohol types simultaneously, instead of being able to choose only wines/beers/etc. :heavy_check_mark:
-4) Additionally, I used the DT package to create an interactive table for the search results
+4) Additionally, I used the DT package to create an interactive table for the search results. :heavy_check_mark:

 ## **I also met the following expecations:**

-1) There’s at least one new functional widget that modifies at least one output.
+1) There’s at least one new functional widget that modifies at least one output. :heavy_check_mark:
-2) There’s at least one change the ui (aside from the addition of a widget).
+2) There’s at least one change the ui (aside from the addition of a widget). :heavy_check_mark:

 Cheers,
 Katie